 This website does not run a credit check when you apply, but you may be redirected to a lender who does.

 This website processes your application as soon as you have submitted it.
-The loan will be issued by the lender directly provided they are satisfied with your profile and you pass their creditworthiness and affordability checks.
+Be aware that not every applicant will be offered a loan, however.
+If successful, the loan will be issued by the lender directly provided they are satisfied with your profile and you pass their creditworthiness and affordability checks.
 You can have the money transfered into your bank account within a few hours or on the same day but be advised that it could take up to 2-3 days depending on your bank, the lender you go through and the day you apply on.
 Please remember, before the funds are released to your account you will be required to sign a legally binding, regulated Credit Agreement.
-Ensure you read and consider the terms carefully before signing and that an electronic signature holds the same legal weight as signing a physical contract.
+Ensure you read and consider the terms carefully before signing and bear in mind that an electronic signature holds the same legal weight as signing a physical contract.

 Our service is completely free of charge for you.
 The costs for your loan will depend on the lender providing it.

 Our partner lenders often lend to people who are self-employed so as long as you can prove you have a regular income, we can try and find you a loan.

 The amount you can borrow depends on the lender.
 Please remember to only attempt to secure the amount of credit you need, and not more, as this may not be in your best interest.

 Lots of people in the UK rent their homes, and most loan providers don't see it as a reflection of a customer's ability to repay.
 If you rent, it should not be a problem.

 We will not ask you why you need a loan but the lender may.
 We encourage responsible borrowing, and suggest to all our customers that they consider the alternatives first - a low interest bank loan or an overdraft extension - or if you can, wait till you next get paid.
 Remember, short-term loans are not designed to help you repay or manage existing debt and all credit is more expensive than using your own funds.